theiku/prime/README.md

 ### 1.4.5 ###
 * Update: Added new template tag method for entry-footer template.
 * Bug Fix: Fixed issue with skip links not pointing to valid ID.
+* Update: Updated wooCommerce empty cart and cart templates for v3.1 and removed widget overrides.

 ### 1.4.4 ###
 * Update: Addressing wooCommerce bugfixes for variable and grouped products' add to cart templates.